kaanosm/inb344/project/README.md

 ## Project Solution ( Query Expansion )
 ##### Solution.java
 Included query expansion java class used for query expansions.
 Run by a java IDE with required dependencies such as Jsoup.
-Below is a brief description of the methods;
+Below is a brief description of the methods:

+readQueries() - Returns a list of the queries read from a query file from the Desktop, change the Path accordingly. writeQueries() -

 # Evaluations
 Below are the top5 results for the base queries provided, together with 3 different types of query expansions that filter expansions